GithHayden/IQ-Riddle-Game/README.md

     Unable to get code working in browser - spelled end block, which should have been one word i.e. endblock.
     'Contact Developer' missing: Typo in page_heading, fixed by correcting/aligning wording conventions.
     Forgot 'secret_key' leading to error code, fixed by adding to run.py.
+    Design issues getting appropriately sized photo to align with app.

 ### Final Deployment
 * Heroku: Deploy final version of code.
 Provide instructions on how project was deployed to Heroku.